jmikkola/goic/README.md

 Right now the fib example (and the simpler putc example) is segfaulting.
 Based on chatGPT, it sounds like this is a stack alignment issue.
 I'm aligning it to 8 bytes when it needs to be aligned to 16.

+Another reason that the fib example doesn't work is it uses rdi to pass the argument, but the caller doesn't preserve the register.
+I think this means that I should make all functions preserve their arguments to the stack and read them back from the stack.